DanEm95/passwordManager/README.md

 </h1>

 <h3 align="">
-	Password Manager is a simple Python application that helps you securely store and manage your passwords.
+	Password Manager is a simple Python application that helps you store and manage your passwords.
 Or use 10 Minute Mail to keep your personal email out of potential spam.
 </h3>

 <h1 align="">